tomasflek/mqtt-playground/README.md

 - Compute number of messages you got or read from the devices.

 # Description
 The solution contians 3 projects - ClientPublisher, ClientSubscriber and MqttBroker.
 ## MqqtBroker
 The server solution for MTTQ protocol.
 By default the server is listening on port 1883, it can be change by defining `.WithDefaultEndpointPort(1234)` option.
 The server is currently counting all published messages and writing results into the console.

 ## ClientPublisher
-MQQT client application which is creating couple of sample devices.
+MQTT client application which is creating couple of sample devices.
 Each device, based on the type, contains couple of monitors (e.g. temperature measurement, etc ..).
+The main goal for this application is to simulate MQTT messages from multiple devices with multiple topics.

 ## ClientSubscriber
-Another MQQT client, which is monitoring for `monitoring` topics and writing results into the console.
+Another MQQT client, which is subscribing for all topics with are starting with `monitoring` value and writing some statiscit results into the console.
+The client is not desirializing payloads, that would be for further implementation.

-# Build
+# How to build
 In order to buid the solution .NET 6 DEV must be installed.
 The projects are using external nuget packages, make sure that all nuget packages are restored prior building.

 # How to runt it